 Once your comforter has gone through the wash, transfer to the dryer or start the drying cycle.
 Add laundry balls for better effect and drying.

 Remove the comforter from the dryer every half hour about and fluff to redistribute the filling.
 Return to the dryer and continue the cycle.
-This can make sure that the comforter dries evenly.
+This makes sure that the comforter dries on all sides.

 Comforters are a bit bit trickier to hand-wash, but if you’ve got no access to a washer straight away or have a broken one, you’ll be able to make it work with a tub.
-First, confirm your tub doesn’t have any grime hanging around.
+First, make sure your tub doesn’t have any lint or dirt stuck to it.
 Scrub it down with an all-purpose cleaner or a bleach alternative.
 Then, top off the bathtub with cold water and add a gentle detergent.
 Hand-mix the water to make a soapy solution.
 Leave the comforter in the soapy mixture for about half-hour before removing it and draining the soapy but dirty water.

 Refill the bathtub with clean, cold water so place the comforter back within the water to get rid of the other soap suds hanging around.
 Then drain the bathtub again and roll the comforter up a pair of times to extract the maximum amount of water as possible.